Parachlamydia acanthamoebae: Discovery

-The isolation of Parachlamydia acanthamoebae is credited to Rolf Michel and Barbel Hauroder-Philippczyk in Berlin in 1994.
+The isolation of Parachlamydia acanthamoebae is credited to Rolf Michel and Bärbel Hauröder-Philippczyk in Berlin, 1994.
 Using a nasal swab from volunteers, they were able to isolate coccoid-shaped bacteria that were present among other naturally-produced organisms.
 Although at least ten subsequent attempts at reisolation were tried, P. acanthamoebae was not isolated again until 1997 when the researchers Rudolf Amann, Nina Springer, and Wolfgang Ludwig isolated it with a strain of Acanthamoeba species.
 This sample was transferred to a non-nutrient agar plate and the parasitized trophozoite of the Acanthamoeba species multiplied.
 A trophozoite is an active stage in the Acanthamoeba species life cycle in which the protozoan grows and feeds.
 The researchers were able to isolate the infected trophozoites by this method only once, as subsequent tries were unsuccessful.
 The researchers then took small aliquots of the organism and filtered it to ensure the sample was pure.
 After running these samples through a centrifuge, a machine with a rapid rotating inner container, the samples were used to directly amplify the 16S rRNA gene to form a nearly full-length rRNA sequence by Polymerase Chain Reaction.
 The ribosomal DNA was sequenced using the T7 sequencing kit of Pharmacia.
 After analyzing the genome and confirming 86% 16S rRNA gene sequence identity to members of the genus Chlamydia, they proposed Parachlamydia acanthamoebae be classified under the order of Chlamydiales.